 SPLC’s Immense Wealth

-SPLC's endowment passed the $100 million plateau in the late 1990s, at which time the Center was spending about twice as much on fundraising as on legal services for victims of civil-rights violations.
-Yet even after reaching that lofty milestone and securing its status as the wealthiest civil-rights group in America, SPLC's obsession with fundraising did not diminish.
+SPLC’s endowment passed the $100 million plateau in the late 1990s, at which time the Center was spending about twice as much on fundraising as on legal services for victims of civil-rights violations.
+Yet even after reaching that lofty milestone and securing its status as the wealthiest civil-rights group in America, SPLC’s obsession with fundraising did not diminish.
 In 2010 alone, the Center took in more than $36.1 million in contributions and grants, plus another $2.3 million in investment income.
 By the end of that fiscal year, its total assets amounted to $260,547,642.
 These funds were derived not only from many thousands of individual donors, but also from scores of charitable foundations.
-Among these are the Annie E. Casey Foundation, the Ford Foundation, the J.M.
-Kaplan Fund, the Minneapolis Foundation, George Soros's Open Society Institute, the Ploughshares Fund, the Public Welfare Foundation, the Vanguard Public Foundation, and the W.K.
+Among the philanthropies that have given large sums of money to SPLC are the Annie E. Casey Foundation, the Ford Foundation, the J.M.
+Kaplan Fund, the Minneapolis Foundation, George Soros‘s Open Society Institute, the Ploughshares Fund, the Public Welfare Foundation, the Vanguard Public Foundation, and the W.K.
 Kellogg Foundation.
 To view a list of additional SPLC funders, click here.